jenslaufer/Lagrange/_posts/2020-06-17-how_to_create_a_rest_api_for_machine_learning.md

 ```

 We run the app.py Voilà our REST API is ready to use.
-We
+Almost.
+We missed something very essential:

+__The MongoDB database__

+Installing the database that you don't know might be nightmare.
+However, we reduce the effort with the use docker-compose and Docker.

+## Containerize our Application with Docker

+The usage of docker-compose is a way to start an application that consists of multiple sub-applications like services, frontends, databases.

+The first step for that is that you create for